 Hello and welcome to The Best Ride-On Toys Review site!

 I'm Simon.
 I am the Editor of this site and I personally review all of the toys that we list.
-I love writing as well as playing and you can read my full biography here.
+I love writing and playing guitar.

 This reviews site grew from the frustration of trying to understand how to compare and buy the ride-on toys for yourself or your kids.

 Ride-on toys and especially the battery-powered electric versions have grown in popularity over the years and that is no surprise.
 They are fast, fun and can be enjoyed at any skill level.
 Beginners can get just as much enjoyment as more experienced riders.
 Electric ride-on toys are perfect to play about on in a school, church, youth club or at home if you have the space .